deib-polimi/COCOS/src/components/dispatcher/README.md

 # Dispatcher
 This component:

-- reads models from a configuration files ("config.yml")
+- reads containers from a configuration files ("config.yml")
 - communicates with the actuators on each node to associate models with running containers
 - logs incoming requests and outcoming responses
 - initializes the dispatcher object that is responsible for routing the requests
 - starts a web server
     + where requests can be sent
-    + where information about models and requests can be retrieved (live dashboard)
+    + where information about containers and requests can be retrieved (live dashboard)

 ### Init